geo-ant/varpro/README.md

 or impossible to accomodate using only the `SeparableModelBuilder`.
 The builder was created for ease of use _and_ performance, but it has some limitations by design.

+## Mininum Supported Rust Version (MSRV)

+The minimum supported Rust version is `1.75.0`.
+Note, that running the tests and benchmarks might require a more recent version of the compiler.
+Testing and benchmarking is always performed with the most recent `stable` version of Rust at the time of publishing.

 ## Acknowledgements

 I am grateful to Professor [Dianne P. O'Leary](http://www.cs.umd.edu/~oleary/)